imesh/wso2-c5-multitenancy/README.md

     kubectl create namespace tenant-1
     kubectl create namespace tenant-2
     ```

+4. Execute the below commands to create the Nginx ingress controller:

+    ```
+    cd [wso2-c5-multitenancy]
+    kubectl create -f common/kubernetes/nginx-ingress-controller.yaml
+    ```

+    This will create an Nginx pod and expose port 80 from the Kubernetes node.
+In addition an ingress controller will get started for updating Nginx configuration according to the ingress definitions.

-4. Create service docker images of each tenant:
+5. Create service docker images of each tenant:

     ```
     cd [wso2-c5-multitenancy]